Chelsea Clinton: Further education

 Starting in 2001, Chelsea pursued a master's degree at University College of the University of Oxford where her father had studied politics as a Rhodes Scholar.
-Lord Butler of Brockwell, the Master of University College, said: "Her record at Stanford shows that she is a very well-qualified and able student.
-The college is also pleased to extend its link with the Clinton family."
 Upon the recommendation of British and American advisers, the university implemented security measures, and fellow students were asked not to discuss her with the press.

 Arriving at Oxford just after the September 11 attacks, Clinton was drawn to other American students who were also feeling the emotional after-effects of the trauma.
 She told Talk magazine:Every day I encounter some sort of anti-American feeling.
 Over the summer, I thought I would seek out non-Americans as friends, just for diversity's sake.
 Now I find that I want to be around Americans—people who I know are thinking about our country as much as I am.

 Clinton was criticized for those remarks in the London press and by the newspaper Oxford Student, whose editorial attacking her angered the university.
 However, people who met Clinton at that time described her as charming, poised and unaffected, as she adjusted successfully to life abroad.

 At Oxford University in 2003, Clinton completed a Master of Philosophy degree in international relations.
 Her 132-page thesis was titled The Global Fund to Fight AIDS, TB and Malaria: A Response to Global Threats, a Part of a Global Future, supervised by Jennifer Welsh and Ngaire Woods.
 Following her graduation, she returned to the United States.